An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

-The feasible regions of linear programs (\ref{measureLP}) and (\ref{baryLP}) are bounded, and thus standard arguments of linear programming show that there is always an optimal vertex.
+The feasible regions of LPs (\ref{measureLP}) and (\ref{baryLP}) are bounded, and thus standard arguments of linear programming show that there always exists an optimal vertex.
 In a vertex, an inclusion-maximal set of variables is set to $0$.
-By a careful analysis of which of the variables $z_j,y_{ijk} $ are equal to $0$ in a vertex, it is possible to show a first favorable property: In contrast to the large number $|S|$ of possible support points, which can be up to $\prod_{i=1}^N |P_i|$, there always is a barycenter that assigns nonzero mass to less than $\sum_{i=1}^N |P_i| $ of these points \cite{abm-16}.
-More precisely
+By a careful analysis of which of the variables $z_j,y_{ijk} $ are equal to $0$, it is possible to show a first favorable property: in contrast to the large number $|S|$ of possible support points, which can be up to $\prod_{i=1}^N |P_i|$, there always exists a barycenter that assigns nonzero mass to at most $\sum_{i=1}^N |P_i| - N + 1$ points \citep{abm-16}.